hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 raw JSON message the object is based on:

-* `ChangeEvent.asJson()` gives you the original message from the connector, without anything having been done to it; if all else fails this will still work
+* `ChangeEvent.asJson()` gives you the original message from the connector (although already flattened), without anything having been done to it; if all else fails this will still work
 * `ChangeEventElement.asJson()` gives you the JSON message of that particular fragment
-* `ChangeEventKey.asJson()` & `ChangeEventValue.asJson()` (both of them
-  are also `ChangeEventElements`) will give you the key and value parts of the original message

 ### JSON parsing

 Debezium database connecters provide messages in standard JSON format which can be parsed by any one of the well-known JSON parsing libraries out there.
-For backing the implementations of our [event structure interfaces](#event-structure-interfaces) we have chosen to use [Jackson Databind](https://github.com/FasterXML/jackson-databind).
+For backing the implementations of our [event structure interfaces](#event-structure) we have chosen to use [Jackson Databind](https://github.com/FasterXML/jackson-databind).

 This is mostly an internal implementation detail, most of